msk-mind/datasheets-for-datasets/impact-slide/hobbit/hobbit-casebreakdown-cleaned.md

 The most immediate use of this data is to find pathology slides associated with a set of patients.
 More specifically, this data has been matched with IMPACT data to associate pathology slides with the closest corresponding IMPACT sample.
 In generally, researchers may use this table to search for slides of interested or slides that have been scanned while they build their patient cohorts.

-See also HERE

 ### Access
-The table can be accessed via dremio here: `"pathology-data-mining".HoBBIT."casebreakdown-cleaned"`
+The table can be accessed via dremio here: `"pathology-data-mining"."impact_slide"."case_breakdown_cleaned"`

 If you do not have permissions on this table, please contact the engineering team.